How To Elope In Colorado

 When planning a winter elopement it’s important to be prepared for the elements and have an indoor location you can use as a back-up incase of storms.

-We always recommend having your wedding on a weekday (Monday-Thursday) to minimize the amount of tourists that will be in the area.
+We always recommend having your wedding on a weekday (Monday-Thursday is best) to minimize the amount of tourists that will be in the area.
 Sunrise or sunset is the best time of day to elope for the most privacy and best lighting!
+With our Colorado elopement packages you don’t have to choose just one- we offer sunrise and sunset packages so you can get multiple golden hours during your elopement.

 Be Aware Of Important Dates

 When selecting your wedding date, it’s also important to know of any events in the area that might impact your elopement.
-For example, in Crested Butte there is a wildflower festival in July that you’d want to avoid as there will be many more people in the area.
+For example, in Crested Butte there is a wildflower festival in July that you’d want to avoid as there will be many more people in the area, especially on the hiking trails.
 In Leadville, they do the Leadville 100 in August which limits access to some locations during the race.
 Hire a local photographer that can help you avoid big events and have the best experience.

 “Our wedding day went so smoothly and completely stress free and it’s all because of them.
 We would work with Savannah & Greg over and over again.
 1000% recommend!“